 Complementary and Alternative Therapies

-Eliminating foods that cause gas and using supportive herbal or homeopathic therapies may help your baby’s colic.
+Eliminating foods that cause gas and using supportive herbal or homeopathic therapies may help your baby's colic.
 In some cases, colic may be caused by a hidden food allergy and you may need to switch formula or food.
 A qualified natural health care provider can help you find nutritious hypo-allergenic foods for your child.
 If you are breastfeeding, eliminating foods that may cause gas or allergies from your diet may help.
 In addition, playing soft music, rocking your baby, or using "white noise" (for example, a dryer or even a vacuum cleaner) may help soothe your infant.
 Placing your baby in a dim, quiet room may help calm the baby.
-Use alternative therapies only under the supervision of a trained health care provider, and always keep your baby's pediatrician informed of any dietary changes or therapies you may be considering.
+Use alternative therapies only under the supervision of a trained health care provider, and always inform your baby's pediatrician of any dietary changes or therapies you may be considering.
 If you are using any supplements for your infant, make sure they are from a trusted source and a brand the doctor is familiar with.